nanoframework/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Config and build (change in the configuration and build system, has no impact on code or features)
 - [ ] Dependencies (update dependencies and changes associated, has no impact on code or features)
 - [ ] Unit Tests (work on Unit Tests, has no impact on code or features)
+- [ ] Documentation (changes or updates in the documentation, has no impact on code or features)

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->